YuChinKoo/project-arceus/README.md

 **Task:** Describe the contribution of each team member to the project.
 Please provide the full name of each team member (but no student number).

 Yu Chin Koo
+- Made frontend connection with the backend
+- Deployed our application and set up CI/CD pipeline

 Manav Patel
+- Configured the apollo server backend for the application
+- Created resolvers and made connections between frontend and backend
+- Styled front-end

 Yuanyuan Li
+- Main layout of homepage and taskboard frontend
+- Setting up video chat socket server and connections to frontend

 # One more thing?